On My Kids Plate

 • 1/4 teaspoon salt

-• 1/3 cup seedless raspberry jam – or other fruit preserve.
+• 1/3 cup seedless raspberry jam – You can use raspberry preserves or your favorite flavor of jam.
 Using the best quality jam you can will make the cookies taste even better in this recipe.

 How To Make Raspberry Thumbprint Cookies

-First make the cookie dough, then roll and press the cookies in the center.
+First make the cookie dough, then roll and press the shortbread cookies in the center with an indent.
 Fill the cookies with jam, chill and then bake the cookies, easy peasy!
+I like to make a batch of these raspberry cookies and a batch of my green Grinch-inspired thumbprint cookies and put them on the same platter, the red and green is festive together.

 Making The Cookie Dough

-• In a large bowl add softened butter, 1/2 cup granulated sugar and brown sugar.
-With an electric hand mixer (or using the paddle attachment on a stand mixer) cream together butter and sugar mixture until smooth.
+2. In a large bowl add softened butter, 1/2 cup granulated sugar and brown sugar.
+With an electric hand mixer (or in the bowl of a stand mixer) at medium speed cream the butter and sugar mixture together until smooth.
+You can use a paddle attachment on a stand mixer, but a whisk attachment will also work.

-• Add the egg and vanilla to the wet ingredients and mix until combined.
+1. Add the egg and almond extract to the wet ingredients and mix until combined.

-• Sprinkle the salt around the bowl of wet ingredients so it distributes evenly in the cookie dough.
+2. Sprinkle the salt around the bowl of wet ingredients so it distributes evenly in the cookie dough.
 Add the flour a little bit at a time, mixing in between until a dough forms.
+Scrape down the bowl as needed.
+The cookie dough may look a little crumbly at first, but it should hold together more like playdoh.

-• Shape dough balls with about a tablespoon of cookie dough into 1-inch balls.
+1. Shape dough balls with about a tablespoon of cookie dough into 1-inch balls.
 Use a cookie scoop for more even cookies.
-Roll each cookie dough ball in 1/4 cup of white sugar then place on the baking sheet.
+Roll each cookie dough ball in 1/4 cup of white sugar then place on the prepared baking sheet.

 A wooden spoon handle being pressed into cookie dough on a baking pan